salaheddinezaka/mockup-html-css/README.md

 ## Instructions
 How to attempt this challenge:
-1) Create a new repo in your account and note the git url
-2) Solve the challenge
+1) Solve the challenge
-3) Attach CodePen link within your README file
+3) Provide us with CodePen link to your template
-You must follow these steps for your solution to be accepted -- forks or other methods will not be considered.